 The main sources of employment law in Thailand are the Labour Protection Act B.E.
 2541 (LPA) and the Thai Civil and Commercial Code (CCC), which covers common issues in Industrial relations, leave entitlement, wage payment and etc. Under Thailand’s labor law all types of employments are protected whether they be permanent, part-time, or under a special contract.
 To work in Thailand, all foreign nationals are required to hold a visa & work permit.
+Going for a PEO in Thailand means you don’t need to struggle to learn all these rules.

 Holidays & Leaves